monopoly_westmountmag

 • The maximum interest rate the buyer is prepared to accept.

-• The amount of years the mortgage shall be amortized over.
+• The number of years the mortgage shall be amortized over.

-• How many days the buyer requires to attain the mortgage
+• How many days the buyer require to attain the mortgage

 ‘Unlike a mortgage for an individual residence, an income property requires 15% to 30% down and can take up to 40 days or more to obtain from the bank.’